Smile. You’ve LANDED in Patagonia.

-Yes.
-You knew we’d say so.
-But that’s not a sales pitch.
-It’s a realistic appraisal by parents who have traveled to Patagonia with their own children—parents who are experts on travel in Patagonia but who, like you, once took their families to Patagonia for the first time.
+Really, it’s a realistic appraisal by parents who have traveled to Patagonia with their own children.
+They’re now experts on traveling with their families in Patagonia,but once they were just like you and taking their families to Patagonia for the first time.

 We can also pair off into groups based on desired levels of activity—one parent and guide per group.
 Everyone can enjoy cultural interactions, cooking classes, picnics, sailing, wildlife viewing, fishing, and river trips.

 What is the recommended age for children to visit Patagonia?

 Children of all ages are welcome and can enjoy Patagonia.
 We’ve helped clients travel throughout Patagonia with teens, tweens, young children, and babes in arms.
 A few lodges do have minimum ages, but that’s usually for stays devoted to trekking or fishing.

 If you have the opportunity to travel to Patagonia with your children, take it.
-We’ve adapted active itineraries for families with children as young 5.
-Some parents have opted for kid-carrier backpacks, allowing the whole family to enjoy a challenging hike.
+We’ve adapted active itineraries for families with children as young as 5.
+Some parents have even opted for kid-carrier backpacks, allowing the whole family to enjoy a challenging hike.

 One other consideration is travel time.
 Some of the best places in Patagonia have retained their special character in part because they are not so conveniently reached.

 How safe is Patagonia?

-When you travel away from the urban areas (e.g. Buenos Aires and Santiago) and into Patagonia, you will find that crime rates are virtually non-existent.
-Still, you should be mindful of your valuables when visiting the region’s larger cities such as Punta Arenas, Puerto Natales, or El Calafate.
+When you travel away from the urban areas (e.g. Buenos Aires and Santiago) and into Patagonia itself, you will find that crime rates are virtually non-existent.
+Still, be mindful of your belongings when visiting the region’s larger cities, such as Punta Arenas, Puerto Natales, or El Calafate.